vaaakoo/Intro-Component/README.md

 # Intro-Component

+Here is my alternative example, original figma vers was not my style and I Changed it.

 # Frontend Mentor - Intro component with sign up form solution

 This is a solution to the [Intro component with sign up form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.